Multibooters

 The WinRE options screen for Windows7.

 A welcome addition I’m sure for those who want or need it, but it is initiated through the BCD, so if you can’t boot Windows because of a BCD problem then you also won’t be able to start the recovery environment.
 When cloning or multibooting with a third-party bootmanager the most likely issue you are going to encountered will be a BCD one.
-The best solution to prevent BCD problems with the operating system is to Generalize the relevant boot Objects in the BCD.
-It is possible to Generalize the WinRE Objects but it is more trouble than it is worth, the reliable solution is to have WinRE on CD/DVD or USB stick.
-If you don’t possess a full Win7 install DVD then you can make a dedicated WinRE bootable CD or DVD from inside Windows7.
-Click the option on the start menu “Create a System Repair Disk” or open Backup and Restore and select it from in there.

 Start Menu Link-Create Repair Disk